 - liaises, within its field of competence, with the external offices of the Council of Europe in close co-ordination with the Office of the Directorate General of Programmes.

-To assist the Secretary General in the definition of strategic objectives and priorities for the Council of Europe, including the allocation of resources and to provide the Organisation with the administrative, technical and logistical support needed to carry out its activities with a concern for innovation, client-orientation and cost-efficiency.
+To assist the Secretary General in the definition of strategic objectives and priorities for the Council of Europe, and to provide the Organisation with the administrative and general services support needed to carry out its activities with a concern for innovation, client-orientation and cost-efficiency.

-- To contribute to the definition of the Organisation’s priorities and guarantee the smooth preparation and implementation of the programme and budget;
+- To contribute to the definition of the Organisation’s priorities;

-- to provide knowledge, advice and quality services for the good management of programming, financial, human, information and technology, logistical and linguistic resources;
+- to provide knowledge, advice and quality services for the good management of, financial, human, information and technology, linguistic resources and general services ;

 - to develop and disseminate rules and procedures for the best possible use of these resources and to monitor their application;

-- to provide impetus for innovation in the management of these resources and promote a culture of administrative modernisation;
+- to provide impetus for innovation in the management of these resources to provide support services for the organisation of events including travel

 - to ensure that staff receive timely and adequate information on all matters falling within the fields of responsibility of the DGA;